eternal-surfer/eternal-surfer.github.io/_posts/2021-07-16-living-for-the-moment.markdown

 ---
 layout: post
 title: "Living for the Present.
-What's the Urgency? "
+What's the Urgency?"
 categories: "Life"
 date: 2021-07-16
 published: true